pixelplicity/bigpool-automation/README.md

 ### Automatic claim and split

-This script claims BIG rewards from each wallet's BIGCOING mine and then splits just the claimed amount between the treasury, reinvest, and fee wallets.
+This script claims BIG rewards from each wallet's BIGCOIN mine and then splits just the claimed amount between the treasury, reinvest, and fee wallets.

 `pnpm start`